glee98/react/README.md

 ### NOTE

 *__The title bar has not yet been implemented.__*\
-If you want to use the title bar now, remove the code `titlebar : "hiddenInset",` part from `./src/main.js` .
+To use default title bar from electron, delete the code `titlebar : "hiddenInset",` part from `./src/main.js` .

 ## Available Scripts